 You walk onto the lot looking for a sensible car for your commute—a used one if you can get it.
 But on the way to look at that economy hatchback that gets 40 miles per gallon, the dealer notices your eye wander toward that big, beautiful luxury sedan—the German one.
 He says, “I know you had your heart set on the hatchback, but we’re running a special this month.
 I can get you in that bad boy today for zero down at 2.9% APR.
 You know you want to test-drive.
 Come on, let’s do it.”
 The next thing you know, you have a $65,000 car with a $700 a month car payment.

 The only problem is that as soon as you get the keys and drive the car off the lot, it’s now worth just $40,000.
 If you get into an accident and total the car, you’ll be on the hook for that extra $25,000.
 That’s where a little thing called gap insurance comes in.

 We’ll tell you what it is and why—if you follow our advice—you never should need it.

 Let’s dive in!

-Guaranteed Auto Protection, also known by its pun of an acronym of gap, is insurance that covers the difference between the vehicle’s actual cash value versus what you still owe on the loan.
-Here are some situations in which gap insurance can come in handy:
+Guaranteed Auto Protection, also known by its pun of an acronym—gap—is insurance that covers the difference between the vehicle’s actual cash value versus what you still owe on the loan.

 Do you have the right auto insurance coverage?
 You could be saving hundreds!